 Don’t get caught up with the numbers!
 I know that’s easy for me to say (now I have a strong following) but following tips and tricks for gaining more likes and followers runs the risk of pissing off the genuine followers you already have.
 (I, for one, unfollow people who constantly tweet/share/snap promotions and competitions etc with the sole aim of winning themselves some more fans).
 I would hate for somebody to ‘like’ my page because they’re hoping to win a change mat.
 I want them to like it because they, you know, genuinely like it.
 If you can win over a small audience in a big way (i.e. they are engaged with their likes and comments) your numbers will naturally grow – I was absolutely chuffed to reach 10,000 followers.
 I can’t really even process how or why that escalated to over 300,000.

-Why has Facebook been the best social channel for your blog? (you’ve talked about initially thinking Twitter was more suited to writers)
+Why has Facebook been the best can i buy modafinil over the counter social channel for your blog? (you’ve talked about initially thinking Twitter was more suited to writers)

 The amazing thing about the Facebook page is that it has become a bit of a community.
 I’m really proud of that.
 It would be naïve of me to think that all my followers are religiously reading my blog posts – they’re not!
 Some of the best content comes from the posts by others to my page and the comments from others on the things I’ve posted, which encourages people to keep coming back.
 In many ways I personally prefer Twitter, but Facebook (and increasingly Instagram) is the lifeblood of what I’m doing at the moment.